Cavy Cages, Your Guinea Pig's Home Logo

 Packaged Timothy hay found in stores is dry and stale and less nutritious compared to what you can order from a farm.
 In addition, most farm hay can be delivered to your door in just a few days at a fraction of the cost of pet store hay in a variety of quantities.

 Buy the Bale!
 If you have a lot of guinea pigs and can store some extra hay, then finding a local source of good Timothy or grass hay by the bale is definitely the cheapest way to go.
-The most a bale of hay should cost from a farm or hay distributor is around $20 and that's for approximately 200 pounds of hay!
+A bale of hay from a farm or hay distributor is around $25 to $40 and that's for approximately 200 pounds of hay!
 Some feed stores will let you buy partial bales or in bulk.
 Feed store prices may be slightly higher.
 Some farm or hay sources will let you buy half bales.

 Timothy 2nd-cut is generally preferred over Timothy 1st-cut.
 First-cut still has the seed heads on the hay.
 Second-cut is softer and greener.
 Shipping time and/or cost may factor into your decision on where to buy hay.
 Please supply your cavy with fresh hay.
 They will love you for it!